How to get to Aalto University in Otaniemi campus, Espoo

 - public transport from the airport takes around one hour (regional ticket, €5.50, train with change (to metro or bus) in Helsinki; the Finnair bus directly to the centre of Helsinki is a little more expensive)

-Aalto University is located at several campuses (Otaniemi, Töölö, Arabia, ...), but the main activities are or will be concentrated to Otaniemi campus in Espoo.
+Aalto University is located at several campuses (Otaniemi, Töölö, Arabia, ...), but the main activities are in or will be concentrated to Otaniemi campus in Espoo.

-The main symposium venue is Dipoli at Otakaari 24, Espoo.
+The main symposium venue on 28 and 29 November 2017 is Dipoli at Otakaari 24, Espoo.
 Dipoli is the main building of Aalto University, housing among others, the open-plan offices of the management of the university, several restaurants and conference halls.
 It was designed by architects Reima and Raili Pietilä and completed in 1966.
 During 2015-17 it underwent a complete renovation restoring it to the original state.
 It has 500 windows, out of which only four are identical.
 Rumour also has it that it has 52 outer doors.

 Design Factory at Betonimiehenkuja 5C is the venue for the first day's workshops on 27 November (different venues).
 It was born from a research project focused on creating an ideal physical and mental working environment for product developers and researchers.
 Today its activities have spread around the globe.
 Design Factory Global Network members operate based on the same philosophy and principles and provide a familiar DF-environment for their local community in 10 sister factories on five continents.
 Together with the student-led Startup Sauna and Aalto Entrepreneurship Society as well as the Aalto Ventures Program and A Grid it is a significant part of the Aalto Entrepreneurial Ecosystem.

 The Undergraduate Centre at Otakaari 1, close to Dipoli, is the centre for the undergraduate teaching at Aalto.
 It was designed by architect Alvar Aalto and completed in 1965 (and later extended) as the main building of one of Aalto's predecessor universities (the university of technology).
 The Centre is considered part of the Finnish built heritage, as is, as well, the Aalto-designed Harald Herlin Learning Centre located beside the Undergraduate Centre.
 Both buildings were renovated in 2011-2013 and are worth visiting.